Empowering Your Workforce: Cybersecurity Awareness Resources

-It’s easy to help your employees to stay safe online with our free Security Awareness Toolkit!
+It’s easy to help your employees to stay safe online with our free Cybersecurity Awareness Toolkit!
 These materials are available to support your cybersecurity awareness and education program.

 (No pesky forms to fill!
 Simply click for direct access)

 Since 2004, the National Cybersecurity Alliance (NCA) has sponsored Cybersecurity Awareness Month each October to promote online safety for both consumers and businesses.
-Cofense is proud to be on the Board of Directors and doing our part to promote security awareness.
+Cofense is proud to be on the Board of Directors, so each year, we do our part to promote cybersecurity awareness throughout the month.

 Do Your Part. #BeCyberSmart